Employee termination benefit at the CDI

 Amount of compensation

-The statutory allowance is calculated from the gross salaries prior to termination.
+The statutory allowance is calculated on the basis of the gross wages prior to the dismissal.

-The allowance may not be less than 1/4 months' salary per year of service.
+The allowance may not be less than one fourth of the month's salary per year of service.

-Seniority shall be calculated until the date of actual termination of the employment contract, i.e. at the end of the notice.
+Seniority shall be calculated until the effective date of termination of the contract of employment, i.e. at the end of the period of notice.

 In the case of an incomplete year, the allowance shall be calculated proportionally the number of full months.